radixdlt/radixdlt-javascript/README.md

 ### Alternative wallet creation
 Alternatively you can use a flow you have a bit more control.
-This is basically exactly what `Wallet.byEncryptingSeedOfMnemonic` above does.
+This is basically exactly what `Wallet.byEncryptingSeedOfMnemonicAndSavingKeystore` above does.

 ```typescript
 const mnemonic = Mnemonic.generateNew()